Social Security Name Change In 3 Easy Steps

 Other Documents To Update After A Name Change

 You should go ahead and get your name changed on your bank accounts and credit card accounts.
 You will also need to notify your mortgage company, utility companies, and any other companies with whom you have a regular account.
 Each company may have different requirements for documentation of your name change, so you will need to reach out to each one individually to perform a name change with each.
-Getting all your accounts updated in a timely fashion is important to keeping your accounts up-to-date in the event any issues arise.
+Getting all your accounts updated promptly is vital to keeping them up-to-date if any issues arise.

 The Bottom Line